thunderz99/node-cosmos/README.md

 node-cosmos is a client for Azure CosmosDB 's SQL API.
 Which is an opinionated library aimed at ease of creating REST API for CRUD and find.

 ## Background
-* Microsoft's official nodejs CosmosDB client is verbose to use
+* Microsoft's official nodejs CosmosDB client is verbose to use, especially when creating REST api to query/filter items.

 ## Disclaimer
 * This is an alpha version, and features are focused to CRUD and find at present.